 With his background established, Mary’s account to Luke starts when he was 12 years old when he went with his parents for his first Passover and Feast of Unleavened Bread observance in the great city of Jerusalem.

-Jewish Law required males of 13 and over to go there for the major festivals.
-So, many parents took their 12 year old sons with them to help prepare them for the rights and responsibilities that would come with their Bar Mitzvah the next year.
+Jewish Law required males of 13 and over to go there for three of the major festivals (Passover, Feast of Weeks or Pentecost, and Feast of Tabernacles).
+So, many men took their families with him especially their 12 year old sons with them to help prepare them for the rights and responsibilities that would come with their Bar Mitzvah the next year.
 That’s probably why Yeshua was allowed to go.
 So, they left the younger children with relatives or friends and began the three day journey from Nazareth to Jerusalem.

 Since it was the highest festival of the year the caravan may have started small but people from all the surrounding communities, farms, villages and hamlets eventually joined it.
 So its likely that eventually there were hundreds of people stretched out over a great distance with pack animals loaded with provisions for the over two weeks away.
 The getting there in a large group was a social occasion all its own too but with a practical purpose.
 The route was fraught with highway robbers and there was safety in numbers.